precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-defining-mesh-connectivity.md

 {% endwarning %}

 {% warning %}
-The bulk API functions are only supported since v3.
+The bulk API functions are only supported from v3.
 {% endwarning %}

 Maybe interesting to know: preCICE actually does internally not compute with quads, but creates two triangles.
 [Read more](https://precice.discourse.group/t/highlights-of-the-new-precice-release-v2-1/274#2-1-using-quads-for-projection).